On the applicability of holography in thermodynamic equilibrium

-\textit{Review on holography}- Referring to the holographic duality, the operators $\mathfrak{o}_i$ of boundary field theory are dual to bulk fields $\{\varphi_i, i=1,2,\cdots\mathcal{N}\}$ in one higher dimension.
+Referring to the holographic duality, the operators $\mathfrak{o}_i$ of boundary field theory are dual to bulk fields $\{\varphi_i, i=1,2,\cdots\mathcal{N}\}$ in one higher dimension.
 The gravitational bulk theory is given by the following action.

-Here $g$ is the determinate of the bulk metric, $R$ is the scalar curvature, $\mathcal{L}_m$ stands for the Lagrangian of matter sector, and ${S}_{ct}$ denotes some boundary terms which cancel the UV divergence and insure the variation well-defined.
+Here $g$ is the determinate of the bulk metric, $R$ is the scalar curvature, $\mathcal{L}_m$ stands for the Lagrangian of matter sector, and ${S}_{ct}$ denotes some boundary terms which cancel the UV divergence and ensure the variation well-defined.
 We will set the AdS radius $\ell_{\text{AdS}}=1$ with $16\pi G_N=c=\hbar=k_B=1$ in our following discussion.
 By choosing a suitable coordinate system with the holographic radial coordinate $r$, the asymptotical expansion of each matter field near the AdS boundary at $r\rightarrow\infty$ has two independent branches.